In this first part of a project about women and labor, I photographed deliveries around the world to learn about the strange work of birth.

 And the U.S. has the highest first-day infant mortality rate of any industrialized nation, in part due to excessively high rates of intervention and difficulty accessing prenatal care.

 But in my travels to the Dominican Republic, Nigeria, Mexico, the Navajo Nation, Massachusetts and Florida over the past seven years, I’ve seen how women can have meaningful experiences wherever they deliver.
-When maternity care integrates midwifery and cultural traditions with doctor backup when complications arise, women are respected while giving birth safely.
+Birth is a universal experience, but mothers, caregivers and circumstance make each instance distinct.